Bricktech2000/Notes/notes/category.md

 >
 > &mdash; <https://youtu.be/yAi3XWCBkDo?t=954>

-> "isomorphism captures the idea that objects can be functionally the same, where the meaning of _functionally_ depends on the working category" &mdash; <https://youtu.be/yAi3XWCBkDo?t=1012>
+_isomorphism captures the idea that objects can be functionally the same, where the meaning of "functionally" depends on the working category_ &mdash; <https://youtu.be/yAi3XWCBkDo?t=1012>

 **properties**